Skip to main content

 Where the design-led approach holds up

 Papier Tales lands well for buyers who treat a children’s book as a coffee-table object as much as a story.
-Christening gifts, first-birthday presents and design-conscious aunt-and-uncle gifts are the obvious fits.
-The book looks at home next to a stack of Cereal magazines or a Frankie annual, and that aesthetic legitimately matters to a chunk of the AU gift market.
+Christening gifts, first-birthday presents, and design-conscious aunt-and-uncle gifts are the obvious fits.
+Where it lands weaker is customisation depth: once the story is fixed, the name and a couple of details carry all the personalisation weight.
+That’s the gap Paper Lake exists to fill.

 Papier Tales interior spread showing design-led illustration with template-based personalisation